joyutils/dwg-production/docs/argus-migration.md

 systemctl disable caddy
 ```

+At this point it's best to move any data you had stored in old monorepo.
+That may include chain data, distributor data, cache and keys.
+You can move them to any place you like, you will use those paths in the next step.

 Secondly, clone the repo https://github.com/kdembler/dwg-production Follow instructions in the README.

 In your `.env`, provide valid values for data volumes.
 Those volumes should point at where you currently keep all the chain/QN/Argus data: